The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 Our universal safeword is RED.
 If you need immediate outside assistance during a scene, call out MAYDAY.
 (Health issue, equipment failure, suspension going wrong, etc.)

 Any edge play must be cleared with DMs/staff first to make sure we can accommodate it and to ensure your play isn’t accidentally interrupted mid-scene.
 We do our best to accommodate players and their scenes.
-(Fire play/fire cupping, knife scenes, etc.) At this time, due to Covid, we are NOT allowing medical play or other play that can spill blood or other bodily fluids.
+(Fire play/fire cupping, knife scenes, etc.) At this time, due to Covid, we are NOT allowing medical play that can spill blood or other bodily fluids.
+(Cutting, wet knife play, etc.)

 (Not a complete list of rules, and subject to revision/modification without prior notice.
 Follow a staffer’s directions.
 You will still have to attend the New Member Orientation Class even if you’ve memorized this list.)